 “We don’t know what REALLY happened.”
 Says a wise head on the 24 Hour rolling coverage.
 That’s sort of true.
 Obviously you don’t.
 “Who knows what was going through his head?”
 The wise head says.
 “Nothing good” you think but you are distracted because the cable news channel you are watching needs to fill this rolling news coverage with something.
 All they have is past coverage about previous presidential shootings I.e. footage of past assassination attempts.
 Footage of Dealey Plaza and the Washington Hilton is on rotation because that’s all they have.
 There isn’t footage of past Presidents trying to shoot people.
 It’s not even an intentional attempt by the media to cast the president as a victim, it’s just one of those consequences of news coverage when people are hungry to know what has happened but there is nothing actually to report.
 Journalists and news anchors stand forlornly in “Live” feeds from outside the Whitehouse or from Fifth Avenue as if magically the events might repeat themselves.

 Republicans who were vocal in that brief moment of bipartisan moral clarity are suddenly walking back their earlier comments.
 Everything they say now is more equivocal.
 “New facts have come to light,” they say but they can’t say what those new facts are.
-On right wing media the victim of the shooting is now routinely caricatured as demonic terrorist.
+On right-wing media, the victim of the shooting is now routinely caricatured as a demonic terrorist.
 Some overtly claim the victim was attempting to assassinate the President, others just imply that.
 More ‘moderate’ voices do not claim that the victim was definitely an assassin, just that it is important to keep your mind open and not “rush to judgement”.
 A mainstream news channel has two people debate the issue.
 “There’s NO evidence that anybody but Trump was an assassin!”
-Shouts one of the guest, clearly angry at the slanders against the victim.
-The moderate of the debate tells them to call down and that we shouldn’t rush to judgement.
+Shouts one of the guests, clearly angry at the slanders against the victim.
+The moderator of the debate tells them to call down and that nobody should rush to judgement.